-On one fateful night that year, William was murdered in his new home while he sat by the window in how wicker chair reading the newspaper as he did every night.
+On one fateful night that year, William was murdered in his new home while he sat by the window in a wicker chair reading the newspaper as he did every night.

-In 2008, she passed away on this property at the age of 102, which today is still owned by descendants.
+In 2008, she passed away at home with her family at the age of 102.

 Unfortunately, this area was devastated by Hurricane Michael in 2018 and many historic buildings both old and new nearby were destroyed.
 I haven’t been back to this home since then but based on recent satellite images, it doesn’t look good.